 The Faculty operates a Graduate Placement Service which aims to support graduate research students on the job market from the final year of their DPhil until they secure a tenure track / permanent position.
 To find out more, please visit the Graduate Placement Scheme page.

 The Faculty has an outstanding placement record.
-In 2015-16 alone, Oxford graduates were appointed to posts at the universities of Birmingham, St Andrews, Pittsburgh, and Munich to name a few.
+In 2018-19 alone, Oxford graduates were appointed to posts at the universities of Cambridge, Edinburgh, Copenhagen and Harvard to name a few.

-A number have also obtained positions within Oxford itself, including an associate professorship and a departmental lectureship.
-Please visit the DPhil Placement Record page for an overview of the Faculty’s placements over the last few years.
+A number have also obtained positions within Oxford itself, including an associate professorship and a junior research fellowship.
+Please visit the DPhil Placement Record page for an overview of the Faculty’s placements in recent years.